Close Banner

 Universal's Attraction Assistance Pass - Velocicoaster width=

-What if our child uses the stroller as a wheelchair?
+What if Our Child Uses the Stroller as a Wheelchair?

-While you are in Guest Services to talk about AAP, be sure to have your stroller documented as a wheelchair.
+While you are at Guest Services to talk about AAP, be sure to have your stroller documented as a wheelchair.
 That will allow you to take the stroller into queues that are accessible for wheelchairs.

-What if the Attraction Assistance Pass doesn't meet our needs?
+What if the Attraction Assistance Pass Doesn't Meet Our Needs?

 Universal's Attraction Assistance Pass - Guest Services desk with smiling team member

 The AAP should cover most needs.
-If it is not working for you, speak with a supervisor at Guest Relations.
+If it is not working for you, speak with a supervisor at Guest Services.
 Discuss your needs and explain why AAP isn't working for your family.
 A supervisor may be able to assist you further with a Guest Assistance Pass (GAP).
 With GAP, you may be directed to an alternate queue for more immediate boarding (most likely the Universal Express queue) at an attraction once the pass is presented to the team member.
 This service is much more difficult to receive than the AAP and takes some time.
 However, if it is clear the AAP is not accommodating your needs, then it might be worth the time and effort to ask for assistance.
 If you require immediate assistance, call 407-224-4233, option 4.

 Whew — we covered a lot of information in this post!
 If you have any questions or experiences with Universal's Attraction Assistance Pass, we'd love to hear 'em.
 Let us know in the comments below!